Anatoly1010/Atomize/atomize/documentation/temperature_controller_functions.md

 Example: tc_setpoint('2', '100') changes the set point of the second channel to 100 Kelvin.
 ```
 Accuracy of the set point setting is 0.1 degree.
 The number of available channels should be specified in the configuration file.
 If there is no temperature argument the function returns the current set point for specified channel.<br/>
+For Stanford Research PTC10 a channel argument should have the name of the output channel.
+For instance, if the channel name is 'Heater' one should use tc_setpoint('Heater', '80') in order to set the desired temperature.<br/>
 ### tc_heater_range(*heater)
 ```python3
 tc_heater_range(*heater)